 IABC’s Code of Ethics

-- I am honest—my actions bring respect for and trust in the communications profession.
+- I am honest—my actions bring respect for and trust in the communication profession.

 - I communicate accurate information and promptly correct any errors.